-With watchOS 7, Apple has introduced a new feature called Handwashing detection.
-After you enable it, whenever you are washing hands and wear Apple Watch, an automatic timer of 20 seconds will start.
+With watchOS 7, Apple has introduced a new feature called Hand Washing Detection.
+After you enable it, whenever you are washing your hands and wear Apple Watch, an automatic timer of 20 seconds will start.
 If you stop washing hands before 20 seconds, it will ask you to continue.
 Apple calls it ‘first-of-its-kind innovation for a wearable.’
 Additionally, it can also remind you to wash your hands when you return home.
-Let’s learn how to turn it on, use it, and see your handwashing data.
+Let’s learn how to use handwashing detection feature on your Apple Watch, and see its data.

-- How to Enable Handwashing Feature in watchOS 7
+- How to Enable Handwashing Detection Feature in watchOS 7

 - How to Test Handwashing Detection on Apple Watch